dzorlu/sdc/advanced_lane_detection/README.md

 ## Finding the curvature

-I keep track of the line using Kalman filters and all properties of the line are tracked within an instance of a `Line` class.
+I keep track of the fitted polynomial line using Kalman filters.
+All properties of the line are tracked within an instance of the `Line`(https://github.com/dzorlu/sdc/blob/master/advanced_lane_detection/lane_detection.py#L42) class.

-Kalman filters. assumes  a constant velocity for the car
+The Kalman filters consist of prediction and updates states.
+In the update state, we take a measurement, which in this case is the lane pixel points detected in the image.
+The update state intuitively reduces uncertainty about whereabouts of the object.
+But as the time passes, the randomness of the motion of the the object we are tracking introduces uncertainty.
+I have found that this approach is applicable to the problem because of two reasons:

+ - Pixels detected in the current image contain some measurement noise, i.e. we are not certain that the observation identifies the lane lines with full accuracy.
+We need to quantity how much belief we should have on evidence versus the priors.
+ - There are cases where the `TransformationPipeline` fails to return any lane pixels.
+In such cases, we need to account for the fact that we are facing an uncertain world and the vehicle might not be where we detected the last time - several frames back.
+Hence we need to inject some uncertainty into the current state of lane object we are tracking.

-The Kalman filter briefly consists of prediction and updates states. in the update state, the weighted average of prediction and measurement is based on variances.
-The more confidence you have on your priors, it will be more difficult to move the mean. `kalman_gain` x `_residual` gives you the adjustment in pixels.
+the weighted average of prediction and measurement is based on variances.
+The more confidence you have on your priors, it will be more difficult to move the mean. `kalman_gain` x `_residual` gives you the adjustment in pixels. assumes  It should also be noted that the Kalman filter is an one-dimensional filter because we assume a constant velocity for the vehicle.

 []()